CSE 490R Course Review

 LQR

-Turn the problem into an optimization to trade-off both driving error and keeping control action small:
+Turn the problem into an optimization problem to trade off both driving error and keeping control action small:

 $$ \min _{u(t)} \int_{0}^{\infty}\left(w_{1} e(t)^{2}+w_{2} u(t)^{2} \right) dt $$